New Mexico regulators OK massive wind farms near Texas

-SANTA FE, N.M.
-(AP) — New Mexico regulators have approved a plan to build two massive wind farms along the Texas-New Mexico border.
+ALBUQUERQUE, N.M.
+(AP) — New Mexico regulators on Wednesday approved a $1.6 billion plan that calls for building two massive wind farms along the Texas-New Mexico border.

-The New Mexico Public Regulation Commission voted unanimously Wednesday in favor of a $1.6 billion project that Xcel Energy says will add 1,230 megawatts of wind energy to the regional generating mix.
+The unanimous vote by the New Mexico Public Regulation Commission marks one of the key steps needed for Xcel Energy to move forward with its plans.
+Texas regulators are expected to act on the proposal in the coming weeks.

-Xcel officials say the proposed wind farms would take advantage of what has become the least expensive generating resource in the region to reduce fuel costs and ultimately save customers money.
+Xcel Energy says the proposed wind farms would take advantage of what has become the least expensive generating resource in the region to reduce fuel costs and ultimately save customers money on their monthly bills.

+The project is part of major investment the company is making in wind energy across its entire service area.
+Xcel Energy plans to grow its wind portfolio by more than 50 percent by the end of 2021 by adding a dozen new wind farms in seven states.
+That would add nearly 3,700 megawatts of new wind capacity to its system.

 Most Read Business Stories